yandex-cloud/docs/en/compute/operations/instance-groups/get-info.md

   1. Get information about the instance group:

       ```
-      $ {{ yc-compute-ig }} get --name first-instance-group
+      $ yc compute instance-group get --name first-instance-group
       ```

 - API

-  Use the [get](../../api-ref/InstanceGroup/get.md) API method.
+  Use the [get](../../../_api-ref/compute/api-ref/InstanceGroup/get.md) API method.

-  To request a list of available groups, use the [listInstances](../../api-ref/InstanceGroup/listInstances.md) method.
+  To request a list of available groups, use the [listInstances](../../../_api-ref/compute/api-ref/InstanceGroup/listInstances.md) method.

 {% endlist %}